 160hrs / 52 weeks = 3.07hr/week.

-This means if you hire a babysitter, who is 18 years or older, and pay them $15 an hour for just 3 hours a week, you will still be required to pay the tax.
+This means if you hire a part-time caregiver, who is 18 years or older, and pay them $15 an hour for just 3 hours a week, you will still be required to pay the tax.
 And that still isn’t all the taxes you may owe.
 If you hit $1,000 worth of payments in a single quarter to one worker, you will also be obligated to pay the 6% unemployment tax.

 It’s clear that, at least in the IRS’s eyes, a nanny is an employee.
 If you still aren’t sure, either the family or the nanny can submit the SS-8 Tax form.
 This form is used by either party when there is a dispute over worker classification.
 It should be noted that the IRS almost always designates the worker as an employee.
 This is mainly used as a recourse for household workers who have been wrongly paid as contractors.